giselatt/corpus_monodicum/edisjon/README.md

-NB: the tables are not updated any more and contain misleading information
+<b>NB: the tables are not updated any more and contain misleading information</b>